How to avoid the UK pension lifetime allowance

 You should, however, note that any funds withdrawn from a pension will form part of your estate for inheritance tax purposes – whereas funds held in a pension are outside of your estate for inheritance tax.

 Even if you’re not already breaching the LTA now, taking prudent steps in advance is a good idea.
+It can help avoid a nasty tax surprise at retirement, or again at age 75.

 All the best,